Getting lost, finding my way and the journey of tricky switchbacks...

-The thing I love (and sometimes hate) most about traveling is unpredictability.
-You may think you're headed to the cottage but then you end up finding something you didn't know you were missing.
-Parenthood is a lot like that.
-No matter how many advances we make, there's still a whole lot of mystery involved in becoming a parent.
+The thing I love (and sometimes hate) most about motherhood is unpredictability.
+You may think you're headed to a school play or a dentist appointment but then you end up finding something you didn't know you were missing.
+And it never ceases to astound much mystery is involved in becoming a parent.

 I began motherhood, rocking my firstborn through the quiet, still hours of the night.
-While the rest of the world slept, we swayed under the watchful eye of the moon.
+While the rest of the world slept, we swayed under the watchful eye of the moon, two pieces of a puzzle, joined yet so painfully seperate.
 My fingers traced the soft red whorls of hair, the line where his jaw met impossibly small ears, the pucker of his soft lips.
-I stockpiled and recorded those moments until they became a roadmap for finding my way back to that peaceful unbounded oneness.
+I stockpiled and recorded those moments until they became my roadmap for life...

 It wasn't long before our baby became a tempestuous ball of energy and overtook our lives like a flood that ends a drought.
 One day, after a harrowing battle of wits, he warned me to behave or he'd let his "good mommy" come out of the closet and take my place.
 At the time I bit my lip to keep from laughing, but I've often wondered why the good mommy lived in the closet.

 One of my children clung to me like a security blanket, curling herself into my arms and resting her ear on my chest.
 It was as if the world was too large and confusing for her to digest, but she understood the steady rhythm of my heart.
 She looked steadfastly into my eyes and waited patiently for me to translate.
 Everything.

 All too soon, I became a witness rather than tour guide.